 Given the developing nature of the economy, the changing regulatory environment and the presence of State-Owned Enterprises and major conglomerates in the market, obtaining information on individual businesses and market conditions can be challenging.
 It is important therefore, to remain up to date with changes in market conditions.

-Australian companies should also be aware that some individuals associated with major conglomerates in Myanmar may appear on the sanctions lists of third countries (see Sanctions).
+Australian companies should also be aware that some individuals associated with major conglomerates in Myanmar may appear on the sanctions lists of third countries.

 Banking and Finance

 Payments into and out of Myanmar can be difficult.
-Online payment transfers are not possible, and while some major hotels may nominally accept payment by credit card, these facilities may not be available on any given day and cannot be relied upon.
+Online payment transfers are not currently possible and while major hotels will generally accept payment by credit card, these facilities may not be available on any given day and cannot always be relied upon.

 Securing payment and establishing the credit worthiness of a buyer in Myanmar is challenging.
-Australian businesses should ensure that the buyer is able to open a Letter of Credit in Myanmar and that payment transfers can be actioned.
+Australian businesses should ensure that the buyer is able to arrange international payments.
+It is recommended that advice be sought from your bank in Australia on these arrangements.